-Bivens, K.M. & Welhausen, C.A. (accepted).
+Bivens, K.M. & Welhausen, C.A.
+(2021).
 “Using a Hybrid Card Sorting-Affinity Diagramming Method to Design Cognitively Scaffolded Learning for Undergraduate Student Researchers and Address Two-Year College Research Opportunity Inequities.”
 Communication Design Quarterly.
+10.1145/3468859.3468860

 Bivens, K.M. & Welhausen, C.A.
 (2020).
 “Pivoting Toward Rhetorical Ethics by Sharing and Using Existing Data to Reduce Data Waste: An Ethical Research Practice for the Rhetoric of Health and Medicine.”
 Rhetoric of Health and Medicine.
 3(4): 483-493.
 Ethical Exposures FINAL PDF

 Welhausen, C.A. & Bivens, K.M.
 (2019).
 Experience Report: “Using content analysis to explore users’ perceptions and experiences using a novel citizen first responder app.”
 Proceedings of the 37th ACM International Conference on the Design of Communication.
 Article No. 33.
 Doi: 10.1145/3328020.3353953 Welhausen and Bivens Experience Report

 Bivens, K. M., Arduser, L., Welhausen, C. A., & Faris, M. J. (2018).
 “A Multisensory Literacy Approach to Biomedical Healthcare Technologies: Aural, Tactile, and Visual Layered Health Literacies: Visual Health Literacies: I See Flu Near You.”
 Kairos.
 22.2: http://technorhetoric.net/22.2/topoi/bivens-et-al/visual.html#1